School website – suggested text

 At name Public School, SRE and SEE is delivered on day from time (alternatively if SRE/SEE is held over different times for different years: time for K-2 students and from time for Years 3-6 students).

 On enrolment parents/carers will be given the SRE and SEE participation letter (consider uploading and hyperlinking your schools letter) to complete and return.
-After the initial enrolment, notification of changes to a child's enrolment in SRE/SEE should be given to where, in writing.
+After the initial enrolment, notification of changes to a child's enrolment in SRE/SEE can be made using the online form or be given to where, in writing.

 The following SRE classes are offered at name Public School: